sirpaulmcd/sirpaulmcd.github.io/markdown/tutorials-and-cheat-sheets/data-structures-and-algorithms/sorting-algorithms.md

 - Bubble sort
 - Insertion sort

-Then we'll cover some more useful, advanced sorting algoirthms:
+Then we'll cover some more useful, advanced sorting algorithms:
 - Merge sort
 - Quick sort (random)
 - *More to be added later...*